How to measure change adoption

 The ‘S’ curve of change adoption

 If the ‘change curve’ is not the correct chart to follow with regard to change adoption, then what is the right one to refer to?
+Good question.

 The ‘S’ curve of change adoption is one that can be referenced.
-It is well backed in terms of technology and new product adoption research.
-It follows a typically slow start followed by a significant climb in adoption followed by a flattened level at the end.
-Here is an example of key technologies and the speed of adoption in U.S. households since the 1900s.
+It is well backed in terms of research from technology and new product adoption.
+It begins with a typically slow start followed by a significant climb in adoption followed by a flattened level at the end.
+Most users typically do not uptake the change until later on.

 Source: HBR.org